Documentation

 Principal Mapping File

-Map Azure principal IDs to human-readable names for better role assignment reports.
+Map Azure principals, subscriptions, management groups, tenants, roles, and Azure DevOps entities to human-readable names for better summaries, tables, and output values.
 Create a JSON file with this structure:

 principals.json